skylarkphp/skyphp-dokuwiki/lib/plugins/skylarkui/README.md

-Bootstrap Wrapper Plugin for DokuWiki
+Skylarkui Wrapper Plugin for DokuWiki
 =====================================

-Bootstrap Wrapper for DokuWiki
+Skylarkui Wrapper for DokuWiki

 All documentation for this plugin can be found at http://www.dokuwiki.org/plugin:skylarkui